unifiedstreaming/origin-cmsd/README.md

 # 562M	static-media/tos/targets/
 ```

-You will noticed that after running `git lfs pull` the media content has
+You will notice that after running `git lfs pull`, the media content has
 grown from 6.2MB to around 562MB.